hclimente/hclimente.github.io/_posts/2025-05-02-hf-transformers.md

 Even with these limitations, sequences from the same species tend to inhabit similar regions of the underlying manifold.
 If you are unconvinced, just squint your eyes or toggle some species on and off.
 Since this is probably not too reassuring, maybe I can do better: I trained a multiclass logistic regression tasked with predicting the species from the sequence embeddings.
 This classifier achieved an accuracy of $$0.47$$, convincingly above the accuracy of a random classifier ($$\frac 1 6 = 0.16$$).
 Furthermore, some of the errors are clearly between the two closest species from an evolutionary standpoint: human and mouse.

-{% include figure.liquid loading="eager" path="assets/python/2025-05-02-hf-transformers/img/confusion_matrix_test.webp" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid loading="eager" path="assets/python/2025-05-02-hf-transformers/img/confusion_matrix_test.webp" class="img-fluid" %}

 # Fine-tuning the model